alvsanand/apify-your-infra-with-crossplane/docs/know-the-basis.md

     EOF
     ```

-- You can find a new composition.
+- Finally, you can find a new composition.

     ```bash
     kubectl get composition | grep xdostorages